scrabbletank/farhome-rules/spacehome/rulesdoc.md

 This ability can be used on metal objects to weld them together, such as welding a door to a frame.

 ***Overcharge***: Start one stage higher.

+**Corrosive Spray**
+- Energy Cost: 2
+- Cast Time: 2 AP
+- Range: 10

+Create a 3x3 corrosive field centered on a point in range you can see.
+Creatures in the field make a Toughness roll against your Psykinetics.
+On fail the next attack against them gains _Corrosive_ and adds -1 to their Toughness roll.

+***Overcharge***: +1 Success to your roll.

+**Discharge**
+- Energy Cost: 2
+- Cast Time: 2 AP
+- Range: 5
+- Tags: *EMP*

+Cause a sudden and intense discharge of electricity at a point in range you can see.
+Electricity grounds itself through the two closest creatures within 3 tiles of the target location.
+Creatures make a Reflex roll against your Psykinetics, dealing 1/1 in Lightning damage on fail.

+***Overcharge***: The electricity grounds itself through one additional creature.

+**Gamma Beam**
+- Energy Cost: 3
+- Cast Time: 3 AP
+- Range: Touch

+Fire a concentrated beam of radiation hitting all creatures in a 10 tile line.
+Creatures in the beam make a Toughness roll against your Psykinetics.
+On Fail they take 2/0 in Radiation damage.
+Non-robotic creatures gain _Poisoned_ for 10 minutes on a critical.

+***Overcharge***: +0/1 damage.

+**Gravity**
+- Energy Cost: 3
+- Cast Time: 2 AP
+- Range: 10

+Create a gravity well at a target location.
+All creatures within 5 tiles are pulled towards the center.
+Creatures make a Toughness roll against your Psykinetics.
+On fail they are pulled up to 2 tiles towards the center.

+***Overcharge***: Add a success to your roll and increase both the range creatures are pulled from and amount they are pulled by 1.

 **Lightning Storm**
 - Energy Cost: 3